Why content is essential for your business now more than ever.

 Here’s a few examples of the types of content to add to your eCommerce store:

 Blogs.
-Blogs build authority in your field and bring more sales.
-They drive a steady stream of organic traffic to your website and help you rank higher in Google search over time.
+Blogging builds authority in your field and brings more sales.
+It can drive a steady stream of organic traffic to your website and help you rank higher in Google search over time.
 Treat your Shopify blog as an essential part of your eCommerce strategy.

 - Email newsletters.
 Your pathway straight to your client.
 Great platform to inform about product launches or anything you want to communicate to your client.
-One of the most effective ways to scale your business.
+Email marketing is one of the most effective ways to scale your business.

 - Infographics.
 Visual representations that give an easy-to-understand overview of the topic.
 They’re not only easy to digest, but they also get shared too.
 Just take a look at your Pinterest or LinkedIn feed, and you’ll get the picture.
 (Pun intended).